MOD-Magazine/MOD-Magazine/April23/projects-of-the-month.md

 ![With Vector](./assets/VECTOR-vector.png)

-You just got vectored.
+You just got vector-ed.
 Ohhhhhhhh yeahhhh!!!
 Are Despicable Me references still cool?

 ## [Regions Unexplored](https://modrinth.com/mod/regions-unexplored)

 ![Redwood trees by the river](./assets/regions-unexplored-1.png)

 Adding extra biomes to your Minecraft world is one of the best ways to enhance your experience.
-Lets face it: no matter how sandbox-y a game is, it's always in need of new content to spice up the experience.
+Lets face it: no matter how sandbox-ey a game is, there's always potential for new content to spice it up.
 Regions Unexplored is a new multiloader mod that adds over 70 new biomes.

 ![A collage of biomes from Regions Unexplored](./assets/regions-unexplored-2.png)